 When teams needs a scrum master

-When starting out with scrum, it can be a huge help to have someone in the role who has seen scrum working before.
-Better yet, has seen many examples of it working.
-For this reason, scrum masters are often hired as consultants, rather than as full-time employees.

-But every scrum team is different.
+When starting with scrum, it can be a huge help to have someone in the role who has seen scrum work before.
+For this reason, scrum masters are often hired as consultants or fractional employees rather than as full-time staff members.
+However, every scrum team is different.

-Many experienced teams handle the responsibilities listed above as a unit, and take pride and enjoyment in a shared management of the process.
-The role of scrum master rotates through the team, with team members facilitating standups and retrospective meetings.
+Many experienced teams handle the responsibilities listed above as a unit and take pride in sharing management duties.
+The scrum master role may rotate throughout the team, with different team members taking turns facilitating standups and retrospective meetings.
 Other teams may have the same person play the scrum master role every day.

-Scrum master vs. product manager
+Scrum master vs. product owner

 Scrum master vs. project manager